 Access to materials in home languages can be an issue.
 Some local authorities have developed guidance for schools and settings to emphasise the barriers that learners with EAL/WAL face at such a challenging time.
 This includes guidance on suitable websites to promote learning, banks of resources to download, and support for schools and settings in using visual and audio resources.
 It reminds staff of the importance of encouraging families to use home language for learning where skills in English or Welsh are not well developed.
 There are examples of local authorities having bilingual staff in place providing support and feedback for learners in their home language where needed.

-Learners with EAL/WAL may need extra support with learning and to refresh their language skills when they return to school.
-We must reassure learners and their families and give them the confidence they will receive all the help and support they need on return to school.
+Learners with EAL/WAL may need extra support with learning and to refresh their language skills.
+We must reassure learners and their families and give them the confidence they will receive all the help and support they need.

 During this period, local authority minority ethnic achievement services have been working with schools and settings, learners and their families to support learners and their families and share good practice across their local authority areas.
 In some local authorities, staff report that three-way calls between families, schools and settings and the EAL/WAL services have proved beneficial.
 They have helped to ensure parental understanding of how they can best support their children’s learning and get access to resources.